 Create and send your first envelope

-- Create an envelope
+- Upload a document and create an envelope

 - Add recipients